OctopusDeploy/blog/blog/2020-08/spring-environment-configuration/index.md

 ![](substitute-vars-in-templates.png "width=500")

-Instead of matching the file in the **Structured Configuration Variables** section, we now match it in the **Structured Configuration Variables** section:
+Instead of matching the file in the **Structured Configuration Variables** section, we now match it in the **Substitute Variables in Templates** section:

 ![](substitute-vars.png "width=500")